(A) Application for course approvals.

 (c) Address location where the course was conducted;

-(d) Names of licensees and individuals who successfully completed the course;
+(d) Names of licensees or employees who successfully completed the course; and

 (B) Course approval criteria.

-(1) The superintendent, when acting on an application for approval of a continuing education course, shall apply the following criteria:
+(1) The superintendent, when considering approval of a continuing education course, shall apply the following criteria:

-(a) Courses will not be approved in segments of less than one-half credit hour.
-No offering will be approved in which classroom or online instruction exceeds eight credit hours in any one day;
+(a) Courses will not be approved in segments of less than one credit hour.
+No continuing education course shall be approved in which classroom or online instruction exceeds eight credit hours in any one day;

-(b) Course instructors must meet at least one of the following qualifications approved by the superintendent:
+(b) Course instructors must meet at least one of the following qualifications:

 (i) Possession of a bachelor's degree in a field related to that in which the person is to teach, from a school listed as an institution of higher learning by the United States department of education, or from a comparable school of a foreign country;